EduardoMegaPlays556/relay/readme.md

 ## Creating a LAN Relay

-### Simply download (DEAD URL) and run `java -jar sp-relay.jar`
+### Simply download (DEAD URL) and run `java -jar EaglerSPRelay.jar`

-**Run `java -jar sp-relay.jar --debug` to view debug info like all the IPs of incoming connections, as it is not shown by default because logging all that info will reduce performance when the relay is being pinged many times a second depending on it's popularity.**
+**Run `java -jar EaglerSPRelay.jar --debug` to view debug info like all the IPs of incoming connections, as it is not shown by default because logging all that info will reduce performance when the relay is being pinged many times a second depending on it's popularity.**

 Edit the `relayConfig.ini` file generated on first launch to change the port and configure ratelimiting and such, and `relays.txt` to change the list of STUN and TURN relays reported to clients connecting to the relay, which are required to correctly establish a P2P LAN world connection in browsers